If you love pan-grilling recipes, then you must be a fan of cast-iron skillets.

 These skillets have a severe problem – the surface is un-smooth & it’s heavily weighted cookware.

 So, a rough landing can create a crack or scratches on the cooktop-surface.

-Any Pots or pans that have a magnetic exterior base will correctly be working on the induction ranges.
+Any cookware which has a magnetic exterior bottom will work excellent on the induction ranges.

 But I have a piece of good news for you!!!

 The modern kitchen tools manufacturer has already invented unique thin cast iron skillets, fry-pan, especially for the induction hobs.